 Read More About Kids and Horses

 It takes a keen eye to pull a good horse out of an auction.
 Horses can appear docile at auction because they are so confused they ‘freeze’.
 Horses can be drugged to make them look calm or healthy.
-I know of a pony that several days after being brought home, showed all the symptoms of ‘heaves’—similar to emphysema in humans.
-The indicators had been masked by strong drugs.
-The new owner faced constant expense helping the pony breath easier.
+Things like heaves and lameness can be hidden easily with drugs.

 Don’t be afraid to ask the seller for a trial period.
 Most private owners want their horses to go to good homes, and are confident about the type of person they feel can handle the horse.
 Some dealers may agree on a trial period, or help you find another horse if the one you are looking at doesn’t work out.
 Just ask.
 And if you get a ‘no’ answer, ask why.
 There may be a valid reason.

 Do you want to buy a horse so you can breed it and have a foal?
 Before you do visit an auction where horses are destined for rendering or meat.
 Pay attention to how many look like the result of backyard breeding experiments.
 Consider if you can live with this outcome for a horse you have brought into this world.
 Horses should be bred because they have outstanding qualities to pass on.
 The fact that you love it or think it would have a really cute foal is not an outstanding quality.

 You may envision yourself jumping 5 ft. concrete culverts in a cross country event.
 However, the reality is you’ve only been riding six months.
 The type of horse required for high-performance sports may not be the one suitable for safe learning.
 Buy a horse to match your skill and fitness level, not one to match a dream that may not come true for five years or even vanish.